ro6ert/particle_systems/README.md

-This repo shows particle systems.
+This repo shows particle systems.To Run: 1) Install sage by running sh provision.sh 2) From the command line run: sage particle_systems/.sage